Abigail-Trapp/kode-kloud-Lab-Inventory/README.md

     Note: For Linux based hosts, use "ansible_ssh_pass parameter and for Windows based hosts, use "ansible_password" parameter.

 Exercise 4: We have updated the "/home/bob/playbooks/inventory" file and added a group called "web_servers" for web servers.
 Similarly, addd a group called "db_servers" for database servers.

+Exercise 5: Let us now create a group of groups.
+Create a new group called "all_servers" and add the previously created groups "web_servers" and "db_servers".

+Exercise 6: Update the "/home/bob/playbooks/inventory file to represent the data given in the below table in Ansible Inventory Format.